-In closing, I would like to thank our staff for their dedication and hard work.
-Your Sunny Slope Water Company Board of Directors and staff appreciate your continuing support.
-We will take every measure needed to maintain the Company's financial strength and provide high-quality, reliable water at a reasonable cost.
+I would like to thank our General Manager and his staff for their dedicated work throughout the year.
+Your Sunny Slope Board of Directors will continue to take every measure to maintain the Company's financial strength and to provide high quality water at a reasonable cost.